 - 1.1 The Judges' sheets have two (2) columns: the first for the Judge's original mark, the second for the corrected score.
 Any corrected score must be initialled by the Judge having made the correction.
-Judges' scores must be recorded in inkendorsed by the Judge. - 1.2.
-There is also a column for the Judge's remarks, where the Judge, as far as possible, should state the reason for his the judgment.
+Judges' scores must be endorsed by the Judge. - 1.2.
+There is also a column for the Judge's remarks, where the Judge, as far as possible, should state the reason for the judgment.
 Remarks must be in English.
 Giving remarks is strongly recommended, at least when giving marks of five (5) and below.
 Remarks are intended for the information of the Athlete. - 1.3.
 The original of the Judges' sheets of the placed Athlete/Horse combinations from the Paralympic Games must be sent to the FEI by the OC, together with the results of each Competition, including a list where the total percentage awarded by each Judge for each Athlete must be clearly shown.
-A copy of the Judges' sheets should be available to the Athletes.
-The above should be done for all other competitions, with a copy to the President of the Ground Jury. - 1.4 The final results of the class must be signed off by the President of the Ground Jury or the Foreign Judge/TD as appropriate.
+A copy of the Judges' sheets should be available to the Athletes. - 1.4 The final results of the class must be signed off by the President of the Ground Jury or the Foreign Judge/TD as appropriate. - 1.5.

-41.5.
 All Dressage Tests can be downloaded from the FEI website (www.fei.org).